ros2/ros2_documentation/source/Contributing/Migration-Guide.rst

 changes to the names of namespace and methods.
-For the publisher, instead of an integer queue length argument, we pass a quality of service (qos) profile, which is a far more flexible way to controlling how message delivery is handled.
+For the publisher, instead of an integer queue length argument, we pass a quality of service (qos) profile, which is a far more flexible way to control how message delivery is handled.
 In this example, we just pass the default profile ``rmw_qos_profile_default`` (it's global because it's declared in ``rmw``, which is written in C and so doesn't have namespaces).